ChristianVillalba/CS50-django/README.md

 It returns Yes or No depending if the current day is New Year.
 *localServer*/newyear
 #### -tasks App
 A Task Management App.
-It returns a list of taks and we can add or delete Items.
+It returns a list of taks and we can delete Items.
+It uses a form to add new tasks.

 ## NOTES:
 These notes were taken during the lecture: